eslint-functional/eslint-plugin-functional/CONTRIBUTING.md

 ## How to develop

-To execute the tests run `yarn test`.
+To execute the tests run `pnpm test`.

 To learn about ESLint plugin development see the [relevant section](https://eslint.org/docs/developer-guide/working-with-plugins) of the ESLint docs.
 You can also checkout the [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) repo which has some more information specific to TypeScript.